I'm not saying Rivers of Blood is the single best weapon in Elden Ring... but is it up there? Most definitely.

 Below is our guide to getting your hands on the Rivers of Blood katana, along with some build tips to get the most out of its bleed damage.

-One thing to keep in mind if you're starting a new game of Elden Ring: Rivers of Blood is not an early game weapon.
+One thing to keep in mind if you're starting Elden Ring for the first time: Rivers of Blood is not a weapon you can get your hands on early.
 If you're a diehard katana fan who wouldn't dream of looking at hammers or axes or short swords, you'll have to use other katanas for quite awhile before you get your hands on this one.
 Finding Rivers of Blood requires reaching the late-game area the Mountaintops of Giants, and it's important to grab it once you arrive: after defeating a certain boss, it becomes unavailable.

 The Rivers of Blood katana is the best sword for a bleed build, either two-handed or dual wielded with another katana.
 For the first half of the game you'll likely be making do with the Uchigatana, which you can find in Limgrave (or start with if you pick the samurai class).